 We Are The Theater That Will Survive

-This building had its beginnings as a gymnasium for the San Francisco Theological Seminary, a building inspired by the great architecture of the times.
+This building started out as a gymnasium for the San Francisco Theological Seminary, a building inspired by the great architecture of the times.
 Before long the space was converted into a charming theatre with arena seating above a stage deck converted from a gym floor.
 Over the years the theater has had many different management teams: from artist-in-residence to College of Marin’s Theater 3, to Marin Foundation-funded venue companies, to the nonprofit that operates the theater today, The Playhouse in San Anselmo.
 Through all these years the space has graciously been rented at below market prices from the Seminary and today that generosity continues with the current landlord, University of the Redlands.

 The Little Theater That Could